hageyahhoo/k8s-first-step/POD.md

 1. Change the image and labels of Pods.
 2. Apply Pods' manifest file.
 3. Change labels of Service.
-4. Apply Service' manifest file.
+4. Apply Service's manifest file.

 ## 2) Rolling update with `Deployment`
 **TODO**